mottaquikarim/pycontent/content/topics/lists.md

 #### Split Items

-Conversely, you can separate a string using `.split('by_char')`, which will parse values out of a string and turn each value into a list item.
+Conversely, you can separate a string using `.split(<by_char>)`, which will parse values out of a string and turn each value into a list item.
 This one doesn't work for single words you might want to split into individual characters.
 That said, you *can* specify what character should convey to the method when to split out a new item.
-By default, `.split('by_char')` will use a space character to split the string.
+By default, `.split(<by_char>)` will use a space character to split the string.

 ```python
 x = 'this is fun'